Automotive industry in South Korea: 1990 to present

 Internal pressures at home have also forced Korean automobile manufacturers to venture aggressively into international markets.
 In the early 1990s, Daewoo Motors also began to expand heavily throughout the world.
 Until 1996, its cars were all based on General Motors' models.
 After the Asian financial crisis that started in 1997, it took over the troubled SUV specialist, SsangYong, in 1998, but ran into financial trouble in 1999.

-Asia Motors was completely merged with Kia Motors Company (the new name for Kia Industry, changed in 1990) in 1999.
+Asia Motors was completely merged with Kia (the new name for Kia Industry, changed in 1990) in 1999.
 Kia Motors had financial trouble in 1997, and helped push South Korea into the Asian financial crisis.
 Kia was subsequently acquired by Hyundai Motors in 1998.

 Samsung's entry into the automobile industry was also ill-fated.
 Established in 1994, Samsung Motors, its car manufacture. started selling cars in 1998, just when South Korea was hit by the Asian financial crisis.
 Faced with financial difficulties, Samsung sold a seventy percent stake in the company to Renault in September 2000, and it was renamed Renault Samsung Motors.
 Samsung also ventured into the heavy vehicle market, founding Samsung Commercial Vehicles in 1996, although this second company filed for bankruptcy in 2000, ending the liquidation in 2002.

 The purchase of Daewoo Motors by General Motors Corporation in 2002, and Hyundai's completion of a one billion dollar assembly plant in Alabama in 2005, are two major developments that will further drive the Korean automobile industry to focus on North America, its largest export market.
 The move to the U.S. makes Hyundai the sixth Asian automaker to build a U.S. factory, the third foreign maker to pick Alabama, and the sixth automaker to locate in the Southeastern United States since 1990.
 Now opening in 2009 is another U.S. factory that will be a twin to the Alabama factory.
 It is located in West Point, Ga and will build KIA cars.

 As the world leader in rechargeable battery production, South Korean manufacturers rely on imports for more than 60% of battery material, most of which comes from China.
 This leaves South Korea vulnerable to trade tensions and geopolitical shocks with China and other countries in the region.